 If you’re looking for a straightforward solution dedicated to television, TV Ears is designed just for that.
 These systems aren’t traditional hearing aids; they are personal sound amplifying products created to clarify and amplify TV dialogue while reducing background noise.
 The setup is simple: a transmitter connects to your TV and sends audio wirelessly to a lightweight headset.
 This approach is perfect if you don’t wear a hearing aid or want a separate, easy-to-use device just for watching your favorite shows.
 It allows you to set the volume to your perfect level without affecting what anyone else in the room hears, making it a simple fix for the “volume war.”

-Phonak Audeo Paradise: For Existing Hearing Aid Users
+Phonak Audeo Paradise: For Current Hearing Aid Users

 For those who already use Phonak hearing aids, adding a TV accessory can be a game-changer.
 The Phonak TV Connector is a small device that plugs into your television and streams the audio directly to your hearing aids.
 This means you get crisp, clear sound right in your ears, perfectly synchronized with the picture on the screen.
 It’s an excellent way to get more out of the hearing aids you already own.
 The best part is the sound is tailored to your specific hearing needs by your existing device, providing a truly personalized listening experience without the need for an extra headset.